-ACTION: Solicitation of public comments concerning a request for safeguard action on imports from China of cotton trousers (Category 347/348).
+ACTION: Solicitation of public comments concerning a request for safeguard action on imports from China of men's and boys' wool suits (Category 443).

-SUMMARY: On September 14, 2005, the Committee received a request from the American Manufacturing Trade Action Coalition, the National Council of Textile Organizations, the National Textile Association, SEAMS, and UNITE HERE requesting that the Committee reapply a limit on imports from China of cotton trousers (Category 347/348).
-They request that a textile and apparel safeguard action, as provided for in the Report of the Working Party on the Accession of China to the World Trade Organization (the Accession Agreement), be reapplied on imports of such trousers.
-The current limit on cotton trousers expires on December 31, 2005.
-The Committee hereby solicits public comments on this request, in particular with regard to whether imports from China of such trousers are, due to the threat of market disruption, threatening to impede the orderly development of trade in this product.
+SUMMARY: On September 21, 2005, the Committee received a request from the American Manufacturing Trade Action Coalition, the National Council of Textile Organizations, the National Textile Association, and UNITE HERE requesting that the Committee limit imports from China of men's and boys' wool suits (Category 443).
+They request that a textile and apparel safeguard action, as provided for in the Report of the Working Party on the Accession of China to the World Trade Organization (the Accession Agreement) be applied on imports of such suits.
+The Committee hereby solicits public comments on this request, in particular with regard to whether imports from China of such suits are, due to market disruption, threatening to impede the orderly development of trade in this product.
 Comments must be submitted by November 10, 2005 to the Chairman, Committee for the Implementation of Textile Agreements, Room 3001A, United States Department of Commerce, 14th and Constitution Avenue, N.W., Washington, DC 20230.